Batepá massacre

-The Batepá massacre occurred on 3 February 1953 in São Tomé when hundreds of native creoles known as forros were massacred by the colonial administration and Portuguese landowners.
+The Batepá massacre occurred on 3 February 1953 in colonial São Tomé when hundreds of native creoles known as forros were massacred by the colonial administration and Portuguese landowners.
 Many forros believed the government intended to force them to work as contract laborers, to which they objected.
 In response, the governor blamed the unrest on communists and ordered the military to round up such individuals and for civilians to protect themselves.
 This quickly turned into a bloodbath, resulting in the deaths of hundreds of forros.
 No communist conspiracy was ever proven.

 Background

 Carlos Gorgulho assumed office as governor in 1945.
 At the time São Tomé Island was one of the world's largest producers of cocoa.
 Large plantations, called roças, occupied the majority of the island's farmland.
 The roças operated as a quasi-feudal system using contract laborers (serviçais) from mainland Africa and Cape Verde.
 The forros had always refused manual field work on the estates, since they considered it slave labor.
 In Gorgulho's assessment the economic modernization policies of the Portuguese Estado Novo regime required breaking São Tomé's dependence on contract laborers from overseas.
 To accomplish this Gorgulho implemented policies to make it easier for serviçais to return home while at the same time improving conditions on the roças, which he hoped would attract local labor.
 He also introduced measures targeting the livelihood of the forros such as prohibiting the sale of palm wine and the locally produced gin and raising the poll tax from 30 to 90 escudos; Gorgulho believed these measures would result in the forros taking up wage labor on the roças.

 Gorgulho also faced a shortage of labor to carry out his public works and construction projects.
 The colonial administration used police raids to kidnap people for forced labor gangs to carry out much of this work.